 One of the gifts I was given at Christmas was from Lush.
-My mother in law knows I love all the zero waste, package-free shampoos, conditioners and other eco friendly beauty products at Lush so that was my gift from her.
+My mother-in-law knows I love the zero-waste, package-free shampoos, conditioners and other eco-friendly beauty products at Lush so that was my gift from her.
 And it came beautifully wrapped and presented in the fabric cloth that you can see in the image above.

 7 Reasons for Wrapping Your Gift In Fabric Cloth

 Wrapping gifts in fabric is a Japanese tradition known as furoshiki and I love it for so many reasons: